 The National Supervisory Authority for Welfare and Health (Valvira) grants, upon application, the right to practise as a licensed doctor in Finland.
 Valvira assesses and aproves the academic qualifications of health care professionals and recognises degrees.
 Licence administration constitutes the basis for proactive supervision and guidance.

 All doctors working in Finland need an identification code, which is issued by Valvira.
-The identification code must be written or stamped on prescriptions and other documents.
+The identification code must be on prescriptions and other documents.

 Doctors from within the EU or European Economic Area (EEA) can obtain a licence to practise medicine in Finland on the basis of EU directives concerning the free movement of doctors and mutual recognition of diplomas.